Gbengard/application-assessment-repo/Stage-1.md

 14. **Autoscaling Group (ASG)**:
     - `resource "aws_autoscaling_group"`: Creates an autoscaling group using the launch template, specifying the minimum, maximum, and desired capacity, as well as the subnets and target group for the instances.

-This Terraform template automates the setup of a basic AWS infrastructure, including VPC, subnets, NAT Gateway, route tables, security groups, Application Load Balancer, launch template, and autoscaling group.
+This Terraform template automates the setup of an AWS infrastructure, including VPC, subnets, NAT Gateway, route tables, security groups, Application Load Balancer, launch template, and autoscaling group.
 It provides a scalable and resilient architecture for hosting applications in AWS.

 **Happy provisioning!**